shirazlinux/free-software-philosophy/README.md

 - Use "free software" rather than "open source" unless specifically referring to the open source movement

+## Translations

+Want to translate writefreesoftware.org into your language?
+Add an entry to config.toml for your language, then you can translate `content/whatever.md` by writing up e.g. `content/whatever.fr.md`.

 ## Code of conduct

 Participants are expected to respect the [Contributor Covenant Code of